pushfoo/Fontknife/docs/contributing/substitutions.rst

 **Local Substitutions**

-You can define local substitutions in a specific file.
-The example at the :ref:`top of this page <contributing-substitutions>` is also an example of a local substitution rule.
-Like all local substitutions:
+You can define local substitutions limited to a specific file.

+The example at the :ref:`top of this page <contributing-substitutions>` is one of these.
+Like all local substitutions, it:

-* Can only be used in the ``.rst`` file they're defined in
+* can only be used in the ``.rst`` file they're defined in
-* Was carefully considered to avoid conflicts with other substitution rules
+* was carefully considered to avoid conflicts with other substitution rules

 **Global Substitutions**

 |project_name|'s other substitutions are available in every ``.rst``
 file.

-This is because they're added to a special config value called the **rst_prolog**.
-It gets added before the contents of every ``.rst`` file in the project.
+For the moment, the details of how that happens aren't important.
+You can think of it as copying and pasting before the source code of every ``.rst`` file, both hand-written and generated API doc.

 **The Ugly Part: Conflicts**

-You can only define a substitution rule **once per given context!** This can include:
+You can define a substitution rule **once and only once!**

+Trying to redefine one anyway causes a build error which looks like the one below:

+.. code-block:: console

+   /home/user/Projects/Fontknife/docs/install/substitutions.rst:10: WARNING: Duplicate explicit target name: "intro".

+This applies:

 * Per file
 * Globally
 * Any combination of the two

-Trying to redefine one anyway will cause a build error like the one below:

-.. code-block:: console

-   /home/user/Projects/Fontknife/docs/install/substitutions.rst:10: WARNING: Duplicate explicit target name: "intro".

 Adding a Global Substitution Rule